 Work with us

-We are now hiring for a Portfolio Manager.
-This is a remote position based in West Africa.
+We are now hiring for a Technical Project Manager.
+This is a remote position based in Sub-Saharan Africa.
 Click to learn more!